WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Loops Part 1 10/5/2018

 This week I learned how to add to a list.
 I learned how to remove something from a list.
 I learned how to print the list in all caps.
 I learned how to print the list backwards.
 I learned the basics of a for loop.
 I learned that a loop will repeat code as many times as you want it to.

+---

+# Loops Part 2 10/12/2018

+This week I learned that I overcomplicate my code.
+I learned that you need to split up each step in a program in order to make coding simpler.
+I learned that for loops and lists are very important in coding.
+I learned that going in for tutorial will make my life easier.
+I learned how to change variable types.
+I learned that 1 gigbyte is HUGE.